BII-Lab/Yeti-Project/doc/Yeti-DM-Sync-MZSK.md

   not strictly necessary this will help identify the DM responsible for each ZSK.

-* Added `.rrsig` to the ZSK directory so that the signatures associated with each ZSK DNSKEY can be included.
+* Added `rrsig` directory as a place to store signatures.

-* The signing process was modified to including adding the RRSIG as well as a note added to clarify that the secret keys must be used there.
+* The signing process was modified to including adding the DNSKEY RRSIG as well as a note added to clarify that the secret keys must be used there.

 * Removed "Future Work" for multiple ZSK and hiding all secrets, as these are done in this experiment.